Petero Civoniceva: International career

 His international and State of Origin debuts followed during 2001.
 At the end of the 2001 NRL season, he went on the 2001 Kangaroo tour.

 Following the 2003 NRL season, Civoniceva played in the 2003 Kangaroo tour of Great Britain and France, helping Australia to victory over Great Britain in what would be the last time the two nations contested an Ashes series.

 Civoniceva was selected in the Australian team to compete in the end of season 2004 Rugby League Tri-Nations tournament.
 In the final game against Great Britain he played prop forward in the Kangaroos' 44–4 victory.

 Civoniceva was again selected to play for the Australia national team as a prop forward the 2007 ANZAC Test match victory against New Zealand.

 In August 2008, Civoniceva was named in the preliminary 46-man Kangaroos squad for the 2008 Rugby League World Cup, and in October 2008 he was selected in the final 24-man Australia squad.

 Civoniceva was selected for Australia in the one-off test match against New Zealand on 8 May 2009.

 After sitting out the remainder of the NRL season, his next match was for Australia against New Zealand in the opening match of the 2009 Four Nations in London.
 By playing in the final, a victory against England, Civoniceva became the first forward in history to play forty internationals for Australia.

 For the 2010 ANZAC Test, Civoniceva was selected to play for Australia as a prop forward in their victory against New Zealand.

 At the end of 2013 he was selected to travel to the United Kingdom and represent Fiji, the country of his birth, in the 2013 Rugby League World Cup.

-In May 2014, Petero played for Fiji in the 2014 Pacific Rugby League International.
+In May 2014, Petero played for Fiji in the 2014 Pacific Test.
 He was a late inclusion into the side, he wore the no.18 playing jersey.

 Later on in the year, Petero became an assistant coach, assisting main coach Rick Stone.